 Not to be confused with the coastal town of the same name, Chuburná is an area of Merida just to the north of García Ginerés.
 In the 1940′s, Avenida Itzaes was built running parallel to the railroad, providing a route from Paseo de Montejo to the western outskirts of the city.
 North of this road was the comisaría of Chuburná, a part of Merida but run by its own government and the largest ejido (community-owned property designated after the Mexican Revolution) in Merida.
 In the days before it was broken up, the ejido stretched all the way across Calle 60 and Paseo Montejo to Itzimna.

 In the 1980′s, Merida expanded into this area, which became an area known for its privadas (private communities sharing a common entrance… the original gated communities).
 Chuburná became a colonia of Merida aimed at middle-class families, where a family could enjoy a slightly larger plot of land or a small quinta but still be close to the city.
-If you’re looking for Monique Duval’s bakery (and you should be…), you’ll find her here in Chuburná, as well as Jorge’s antique shop.
+If you’re looking for Jorge’s antique shop, you will find it in this part of town.

-Chuburná has one of the oldest churches in Merida where a flea market is held each Sunday.
-The area also has a market, schools and commercial areas.
-It is close to supermarkets like CostCo and Mega.
+Chuburná has one of the oldest churches in Merida where a fantastic flea market is held each Sunday.
+The area also has a market, schools and commercial areas, and it is close to supermarkets like Costco and Mega.